-Second, it’s always a good idea to practice your answers to common interview questions.
-You don’t want to find yourself tongue-tied or coming up blank when potential employers are asking questions you should have expected.
+Second, it’s always good to practice your answers to common interview questions.
+You don’t want to find yourself tongue-tied or coming up blank when potential employers ask questions you should have expected.
 It’s practically inevitable that you’ll be asked the old chestnut “Tell me about yourself,” so be ready with a professional, authentic answer.

 Finally, whatever you do, don’t speak negatively about your previous employers.
-Prospective employers will end up thinking you aren’t capable of resolving problems with your managers through negotiation and diplomacy.
+Prospective employers will think you aren’t capable of resolving problems with your managers through negotiation and diplomacy.
 You may be perceived as a gossip, complainer, or simply unprofessional.
-If you’re asked why you left previous jobs, have constructive answers that don’t put the blame on a specific person (i.e. “there was no room for advancement.”)
+If you’re asked why you left previous jobs, have constructive answers that don’t put the blame on a specific person (i.e., “there was no room for advancement.”)

 Accepting a Job

 Once you begin to hear back from recruiters, you’re going to want to prepare for job offers that could follow.
-If you decide to accept a job, make sure to be thoughtful and respectful in your acceptance in order to maintain a professional demeanor as you prepare to join the ranks of your new employer.
+If you decide to accept a job, be thoughtful and respectful in your acceptance to maintain a professional demeanor as you prepare to join the ranks of your new employer.

 Typically, a job will first be offered over the phone or in person.
 If you accept, a formal job offer letter will follow.
-If you feel you need time to consider the offer, don’t be afraid to ask.
+Don’t be afraid to ask if you need time to consider the offer.
 In fact, rushing to accept a job can often be a mistake.
 Just make sure your request for time is made respectfully.
 Once accepted, make sure you understand when you are to begin working.
 The one thing you should absolutely avoid doing at this point is negotiating over the salary.
 This should be done earlier in the process and can appear dishonest if done after an offer has been made.

 As a final note, once you receive the formal job offer letter itself, make sure to respond appropriately in turn.
-There is more than one way to accept a job offer, and it’s likely you’ll accept the offer initially over the phone.
-However, whether you accepted on the phone, or asked for additional time to make your choice, once you have reached a conclusion, it is important to confirm your acceptance of the job offer in writing.
+There is more than one way to accept a job offer, and you’ll likely accept the offer initially over the phone.
+However, whether you accepted on the phone or asked for additional time to make your choice, once you have reached a conclusion, it is essential to confirm your acceptance of the job offer in writing.
 An official job offer thank you letter typically reiterates the primary details of the offer, the start date, and a personal acknowledgment of your interest or excitement in starting at the company.